frmadem/uzumaki/README.md

 - Every actor is issolated from the outside world
 - The only way of communication with it is through messages sent to its Mailbox.
 - Messages are always asynchronous, thus, you have to provide a callback
-- Every actor defines its own API, using a receive object
+- Every actor defines its own API, using a normal object

 ```javascript